 This presentation will include an overview of 21 CFR Part 211, as well as various FDA drug guidelines, providing direction and industry views on how the FDA interprets purchasing controls for drug manufacturers and their suppliers.
 Additionally, this webinar will provide a general overview of international regulations and their correlation to FDA requirements as they relate to drug manufacturing quality systems.
 Our featured speaker will also offer analysis of the most common FDA enforcement actions (483 Observations, Warning Letters) and present the latest FDA statistics for 2018 year-to-date on the increasing number of product recalls for drug products.

-Phil Johnson, Senior Director, Quality and Compliance Services, IQVIA
+Phil Johnson, Senior Principal, Quality and Compliance Services, IQVIA

 Phil is an experienced regulatory and quality based professional who has worked in the medical device, in-vitro diagnostic (IVD) and pharmaceutical industries for over twenty-five years.
 His core expertise is in the quality requirements for medical devices, diagnostics and pharmaceuticals.
 This has included the writing, implementation and maintenance of quality systems, auditing of external suppliers and manufacturing/distribution sites and due diligence auditing.